sumitrathore1971/bhu-nirakshak/client1/DRAW_PLUGIN_README.md

 ### File Structure

-- **Dashboard.jsx**: Main implementation with draw controls
+- **Dashboard.jsx**: Main implementation with draw controls and saved drawings management
+- **drawingService.js**: API service for backend communication
 - **CSS**: Styling for draw controls and feature display
-- **State Management**: React state for draw mode and features
+- **State Management**: React state for draw mode, features, and saved drawings

 ### Data Format

-All drawn features are stored as GeoJSON and can be exported for:
+All drawn features are stored as GeoJSON in PostGIS and can be:

-- Further analysis in GIS software
-- Integration with other systems
+- **Persisted**: Automatically saved to database with metadata
-- Backup and restoration
+- **Retrieved**: Loaded back onto the map for editing/viewing
+- **Exported**: Downloaded as JSON files for external use
-- Sharing with other users
+- **Shared**: Accessed by other users through the database
+- **Backed Up**: Securely stored with version control

 ### File Naming Convention